-Community Hospice is the largest and oldest nonprofit hospice agency in the Central Valley.
-Serving the community since 1979, Community Hospice has cared for thousands of friends and neighbors offering compassionate and quality care, education and support to terminally ill patients and families, regardless of ability to pay.
-Care extends to over 2000 patients each year in private homes, skilled nursing facilities, assisted living facilities and at the 16-bed inpatient Community Hospice Alexander Cohen Hospice House.
+Community Hospice is a nonprofit, community based hospice agency, serving the Central Valley since 1979.
+Community Hospice provides compassionate and quality care, education and support to terminally ill patients and their families, regardless of the ability to pay.
+Care extends to over 250 patients every day in private homes, skilled nursing facilities and at the sixteen-room Alexander Cohen Hospice House.
 Community Hospice also provides bereavement and grief support to anyone in the community.
-For more information, please call (209) 578-6300 or visit hospiceheart.org.
+For more information please call (209) 578-6300 or visit www.hospiceheart.org.

 # # #

 Chaplain Charlie Crane has been a dedicated supporter of Community Hospice for nearly 30 years.
 We are honored to hear his remarks on our 40th Anniversary and thank him for his continued dedication and support.